Sejal-Kadgi/UrbanNest_Rent_Predictor/README.md

 **🔗 Live Demo:** https://Sejal-Kadgi-urbannest-rent-predictor.hf.space

 ## Overview
-A end-to-end MLOps project that predicts monthly house rent for Mumbai, Pune, Delhi, and Hisar using a Random Forest model.
+An end-to-end MLOps project that predicts monthly house rent for Mumbai, Pune, Delhi, and Hisar using a Random Forest model.
 Built to demonstrate the full ML development lifecycle — from data preprocessing and hyperparameter optimization to containerized deployment.

 ## Tools & Technologies
 - **Modeling:** scikit-learn (RandomForestRegressor)